 Chapter 177 of the Acts of 2022 included a range of provisions to enhance enforcement of parity provisions designed to ensure that mental health insurance coverage is comparable to medical care insurance coverage.
 It is important at this stage to monitor implementation of these reforms, as progress has been uneven.
 For that reason, MAMH is pleased with a requirement included in the FY25 budget that the Division of Insurance (DOI) must submit a report to the Legislature, no later than January 8, 2025, outlining actions taken to comply with the mental health parity provisions established in Chapter 177.
-The language explicitly requires that the DOI report an analysis of parity law compliance progress since Chapter 177 took effect in: evaluations and resolutions of consumer complaints alleging a carrier's non-compliance with state and federal laws; and in the performance of behavioral health parity compliance market conduct examinations (see more at right).
+The language explicitly requires that the DOI report an analysis of parity law compliance progress, including: evaluations and resolutions of consumer complaints alleging a carrier's non-compliance with state and federal laws, and behavioral health parity compliance market conduct examinations (see more at right).